microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility.md

 ### Documentation Link
 ![extensibility-migration-architecture](xaml-suggested-actions-documentation.png)

-There is a Type Name label at the top of the Suggested Actions dialog.
+There is a Type Name label at the top of the Quick Actions dialog.
 If desired, this can be used as a hyperlink to documentation.
 There are two ways to enable it:

 1. Specify `DocumentationAttribute` in Metadata: